JayDigvijay/Automatic-Weather-Station/README.md

 <h2> Wind Vane </h2>
 </strong>Manufactured by the department itself</strong>

-Non-RS232 sensor.
-Can be directly interfaced to analog pin of arduino.
+Non-RS232 sensor, operates on TTL and can therefore be directly interfaced to the Arduino board via Analog Pins.

 				N(180)